Italian Sausage Recipe

 Making your own sausage is an empowering way of maintaining control over what you consume.
 And it tastes a whole lot better, too!

 Absolutely!
-Use whichever meat you you prefer, this homemade sausage recipe is terrific with any of them.
+You can use chicken, turkey, pork, lamb, or game.
+This homemade sausage recipe is terrific with any of them.

 Can I Freeze Italian Sausage?